-- Transferable securities, money-market instruments, derivative instruments and fund units are valued at their current market value (latest price paid or, if unavailable, latest bid price).
+- Transferable securities, money-market instruments, derivative instruments and fund units are valued with guidance of current market prices.
 If such prices cannot be obtained or are misleading in the view of the management company, transferable securities, money-market instruments and derivative instruments and fund units may be included at a value arrived at by the management company on an objective basis. - In the case of the transferable securities and moneymarket instruments referred to in chapter 5, section 5 of the Swedish Securities Fund Act, a separate valuation will be established for the market value.
-The basis for the separate valuation will be market prices from unapproved regulated markets or so-called market makers, other financial instruments admitted to trading on regulated markets or an index with adjustments for differences in, for example, credit risks and liquidity (reference values), discounted cash flows (current valuation or proportion of equity (year-end value). - In the case of OTC derivatives the market value will be established in accordance with a separate valuation.
-The basis for the separate valuation will be market prices from unapproved, regulated markets or so-called market makers, a reference value based on an identical derivative admitted to trading on a regulated market or a market value based on generally established valuation models (e.g. Black & Scholes for European options). - Liquid assets, including deposits in bank accounts, current investments in the money market and deposits in deposits with credit institutions. - Accrued interest. - Accrued dividends. - Sales not yet settled. - Other receivables in respect of the fund.
+The basis for the objective and separate valuation, in accordance with the below items, will be market prices from non regulated markets or so-called market makers, other financial instruments admitted to trading on regulated markets or an index with adjustments for differences in, for example, credit risks and liquidity (reference values), discounted cash flows (current valuation or proportion of equity (year-end value). - In the case of OTC derivatives the market value will be established in accordance with a separate valuation.
+The basis for the separate valuation for OTC derivates will be market prices from non, regulated markets or so-called market makers, a reference value based on an identical derivative admitted to trading on a regulated market or a market value based on generally established valuation models (e.g. Black & Scholes for European options).